What is adaptive reuse (and why is it important)?

 It’s been said that three-quarters of the infrastructure that will exist by 2050 has yet to be built – a worrying statistic when you consider the amount of energy creating (and demolishing) buildings produces.
 In the case of the aforementioned M&S Oxford Street redevelopment, campaigners claimed as much as 40,000 tonnes of CO2 would be produced by the project.

-There are other benefits of adaptive reuse projects over demolition, including:
+There are other benefits of adaptive reuse projects, including:

 1. Maintaining cultural heritage

 One of the chief arguments against the M&S Oxford Street campaign was the loss of a historic building that, while denied listed status, carried cultural significance.
-Adaptive reuse allows historical buildings and cultural landmarks to be maintained while they serve a new purpose.
+The adaptive reuse model allows historical buildings and cultural landmarks to be maintained while they serve a new purpose.

 2. Reduced construction costs